66652 Borasisi: Binary

 Schematic illustration of two bodies with similar mass orbiting around a common barycenter (red cross) with elliptic orbits.
 Borasisi and Pabu interact similarly.

 In 2003 it was discovered that Borasisi is a binary with the components of comparable size (about 100–130 km) orbiting the barycentre on a moderately elliptical orbit.
 The total system mass is about 3.4 kg.

 The companion (66652) Borasisi I, named Pabu, orbits its primary in 46.2888 ± 0.0018 days on an orbit with a semi-major axis of 4528 ± 12 km and an eccentricity 0.4700 ± 0.0018.
 The orbit is inclined with respect to the observer by about 54° meaning that is about 35° from the pole-on position.

 Physical properties

 The surface of both components of the Borasisi–Pabu system is very red.

 Naming

 Borasisi is named after a fictional creation deity taken from the novel Cat's Cradle by Kurt Vonnegut.
 In the book, Borasisi is the Sun and Pabu is the name of the Moon:

-Borasisi, the sun, held Pabu, the moon, in his arms and hoped that Pabu would bear him a fiery child.
-But poor Pabu gave birth to children that were cold, that did not burn...
+Borasisi, the sun, held Pabu, the moon, in his arms, and hoped that Pabu would bear him a fiery child.
+But poor Pabu gave birth to children that were cold, that did not burn; and Borasisi threw them away in disgust.
+These were the planets, who circled their terrible father at a safe distance.
 Then poor Pabu herself was cast away, and she went to live with her favorite child, which was Earth.
+Earth was Pabu's favorite because it had people on it; and the people looked up at her and loved her and sympathized.